MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.122.md

 (a) The test is comprised of two parts that are carried out consecutively for each brake system:

-(1) A baseline test based on the dry stop test - single brake control actuated (S6.3).
+(1) A baseline test based on the dry stop test—single brake control actuated (S6.3).

 (2) A single wet brake stop using the same test parameters as in (1), but with the brake(s) being continuously sprayed with water while the test is conducted in order to measure the brakes' performance in wet conditions.